3mdeb/verified-boot/verified_boot_main.md

 ##### S-RTM (Static Root of Trust for Measurements)

 > An RTM where the initial integrity measurement occurs at platform reset.
-The S-RTM is static because the PCRs associated with it cannot be reini tialized without a platform reset.
+The S-RTM is static because the PCRs associated with it cannot be reinitialized without a platform reset.

 ~ Trusted Computing Group Glossary, Version 1.1, rev 1.0 [^TCG_glossary]